Blunk-electronic/ET/script_command_set.md

 ```

 ## BOARD OUTLINE
+Board outlines (or contours) are milled in the PCB factory.
+For this reason there is
+no line width parameter.
 ```
 board led_driver draw outline line 0 0 160 0 # from 0/0 to 160/0
 ```